Jump to Content

 March 6, 2023

-Ecojustice, on behalf of Sierra Club BC and the Wilderness Committee, is challenging in court an overly narrow interpretation of the Species at Risk Act by federal Minister of the Environment and Climate Change Steven Guilbeault.
+Ecojustice lawyers, on behalf of Sierra Club BC and the Wilderness Committee, successfully challenged an overly narrow interpretation of the Species at Risk Act by federal Minister of the Environment and Climate Change Steven Guilbeault in Federal Court.

-Our clients’ essential bone of contention is that the Minister has too narrowly interpreted his duties to protect critical habitat for migratory birds as limited only to nests.
+On behalf of our clients, Ecojustice lawyers launched a judicial review in April 2022, challenging the Protection Statement.
+Our clients’ essential bone of contention is that the Minister too narrowly interpreted his duties to protect critical habitat for migratory birds as limited only to nests.
 Protecting nests alone is far from adequate since birds need far more than nests to survive and recover – they need healthy ecosystems that support their full life cycles.
-What’s more, for species like Marbled Murrelet, it’s nearly impossible to spot nests in towering individual trees from the ground, so habitat protection based on identifying individual nests is ineffective.
+What’s more, for species like Marbled Murrelet, it’s nearly impossible to spot nests when they are hidden high in trees or in thickets, so habitat protection based on identifying individual nests is ineffective.

 If we are successful in court, Ecojustice and our clients would help establish that the Minister must protect the critical habitat of at-risk migratory birds beyond protecting their nests.
 This would help ensure the survival and recovery of the Marbled Murrelet, in addition to many other at-risk migratory bird species.